 “Every wife who prays or prophesies with her head uncovered dishonors her head, since it is the same as if her head were shaven.
 For if a wife will not cover her head, then she should cut her hair short.
 But since it is disgraceful for a wife to cut off her hair or shave her head, let her cover her head….For man was not made from woman, but woman from man.
 Neither was man created for woman, but woman for man.
 That is why a wife ought to have a symbol of authority on her head.”
 1 Corinthians 11: 5-10.

 The important point, however, is that in light of the Muslim world’s current problems turning the hijab into an issue of immense importance is the equivalent of debating whether to tie one’s shoe before running out of a burning house.
 Hamza Yusuf is quite right: if one is so concerned about casting a lustful glance on an “uncovered woman”, they ought to just avert their eyes.
-Thousands of young Muslims are developing a profound aversion to Islam, not because it ought to engender such a response, but rather because sanctimonious Muslims projecting their own insecurities, confusions, and stupidities are “chasing them out” by insisting upon such an unyielding interpretation of the faith.
+Thousands of young Muslims are developing a profound aversion to Islam because of sanctimonious Muslims projecting their own insecurities and “chasing them out” by insisting upon such an unyielding interpretation of the faith.
 I feel that it is an utter waste of time to sit around rehashing medieval debates about the formalities of religious devotion.
 One does not have to be a “sellout Muslim” to recognize that human societies have transformed drastically since the time of the Prophet (pbuh) and that “we should know the time we are living in.”
 If hard-liners genuinely cared about fellow Muslims, they would not be so judgmental towards their brothers and sisters.
-Some ulema (a minority, to be sure) have taken comedy to a whole new level by suggesting that listening to music, or eating with one’s left hand, or not placing one’s hands on the upper chest during prayer, is why God is sending so many calamities upon the Muslim world.
+Some ulema (a minority, to be sure) have taken comedy to a whole new level by suggesting that eating with one’s left hand, or not placing one’s hands on the upper chest during prayer, is why God is sending so many calamities upon the Muslim world.
 It’s downright laughable.
 Torture, murder, racism, mendacity, hypocrisy, misogyny, child abuse, corruption, and treating fellow human beings worse than animals sound like more convincing reasons to me.

 I received the following e-mail from a Muslim friend.
 After saying that he/she is excited about becoming more well-versed in Islam, they write, in reference to Salmaan Taseer’s recent murder: